-II.
+IV.
 AFTERCARE OF DISCHARGED OFFENDERS

 Offenders released from custody but not subject to probation or parole may still need some form of aftercare support from the government.
-Examples of such offenders include (i) inmates released after serving the full term of their prison sentences; (ii) defendants who received "suspension of execution of sentence without probation" (see page 31); and (iii) suspects released by prosecutors with "suspension of prosecution" (see page 22).
+Examples of such offenders include (i) inmates released after serving the full term of their prison sentences; (ii) defendants who received "suspension of execution of sentences without probation (see page 35)"; and (iii) suspects released by prosecutors with "suspension of prosecution (see page 24)."

-The Offenders Rehabilitation Act authorizes the director of a probation office to provide "urgent aftercare" to such discharged offenders, either directly or by commissioning appropriate persons to do so, when applied for by eligible offenders, to the extent necessary for their improvement and rehabilitation.
+The Offenders Rehabilitation Act authorizes the director of probation office to provide "urgent aftercare" to such discharged offenders, either directly or by commissioning appropriate persons to do so, when applied for by eligible offenders, to the extent necessary for their improvement and rehabilitation.
 Aftercare services that may be provided include medical care, meals, accommodation, clothing, education and training, travel expenses, vocational guidance, and referral to Public Employment Security Offices or Public Welfare Offices.
 The maximum period of aftercare is six months in principle but may be extended for up to another six months.

-III.
-PARDONS
+V. PARDONS

-Pardon is an action of the executive branch that officially nullifies punishment or other legal consequences of a crime.
-Though not a measure for offender treatment in itself, pardon can function as a stimulus and encouragement for behavioural change.
-It is particularly significant for offenders released on parole from life sentences, for they will be placed on probation for life unless the underlying sentence is remitted by a pardon.
+A pardon is an action of the executive branch that officially nullifies punishment or other legal consequences of a crime.
+Though pardons are not measures for offender treatment, they can function as a stimulus and encouragement for behavioural change.
+It is particularly significant for offenders released on parole from life sentences, for they will be placed on parole supervision for life unless the underlying sentence is remitted by a pardon.
 The authority to grant pardons to specific individuals belongs to the Cabinet.
 Upon recommendation by the National Offenders Rehabilitation Commission, the Minister of Justice asks for a Cabinet decision granting a pardon, which is then attested by the Emperor.

-IV.
+VI.
 MEASURES FOR CRIME VICTIMS

-In 2007, rehabilitation services launched four measures for crime victims in relation to offenders' rehabilitation.
-The four measures are (i) victim input into the parole process (victims may express their opinion regarding parole); (ii) communication of victims' sentiments (victims may ask the probation officer to convey their sentiments to probationers and parolees); (iii) victim notification (certain information about probation and parole is notified to victims); and (iv) counselling and support.

-As of 2010, 66 probation officers and 108 VPOs are assigned to work exclusively on victim support measures.
+In 2007, the Rehabilitation Bureau launched four measures for crime victims in relation to offenders' rehabilitation.
+The four measures are (i) system for hearing the victim's opinions during parole examination (victims may express their opinion regarding parole); (ii) system for conveying the victim's feelings on probation and parole (victims may ask the probation officer to convey their sentiments to probationers and parolees); (iii) victim notification system (certain information about probation and parole is notified to victims); and (iv) victim consultation and support service.
+As of 2013, 68 probation officers and 106 VPOs are assigned to work exclusively on victim support measures.

-V. MEDICAL HEALTH SUPERVISION
+VII.
+MEDICAL HEALTH SUPERVISION

-The Act on Medical Care and Treatment for Persons Who Have Caused Serious Cases under the Condition of Insanity provides for medical care and treatment of individuals who committed acts that would constitute offences such as murder, rape, robbery, arson, or injury (or attempts thereof) but who, for reasons of insanity or diminished capacity, were acquitted, received a reduced sentence with suspension of its execution, or were not prosecuted.
-Under the act, the court may commit such persons to a designated medical facility or order them to receive outpatient treatment at same.
+The Act on Medical Care and Treatment for Persons Who Have Caused Serious Cases under the Condition of Insanity provides for medical care and treatment of individuals who committed acts that would constitute offences of murder, rape, robbery, arson, or injury (or attempts thereof) but who, for reasons of insanity or diminished capacity, were acquitted, received a reduced sentence with suspension of its execution, or were not prosecuted.
+Under the act, the court may commit such persons to a designated medical facility or order them to receive outpatient treatment.

-Persons ordered to undergo outpatient treatment are placed under medical health supervision by a probation office.
+Persons ordered to undergo outpatient treatment are placed under the medical supervision of a probation office.
 The purpose of the supervision is to ensure that the person continues to receive necessary medical treatment.
-Other responsibilities of the probation office include co-ordination of social circumstances and co-ordination of various institutions and organizations involved in the care and treatment of the person.
-These responsibilities are undertaken by rehabilitation co-ordinators (see page 9), and not by ordinary probation officers.
+Other responsibilities of the probation office include co-ordination of social circumstances and coordination of various institutions and organizations involved in the care and treatment of the person.
+These responsibilities are undertaken by rehabilitation co-ordinators(see page 9), and not by ordinary probation officers.

-VI.
+VIII.
 CRIME PREVENTION ACTIVITIES